ATMLSantamaria/Cpp-Concurrency-In-Action/Chapter-5 Atomic Types and Cpp Memory Model/5.2_AtomicOperationAndTypesinCpp/2-AtomicBool.md

 ```

 ## Compare-exchange
-Store a new value (or not) depending on the current value.
+Store a new value (or not) depending on the current value and the desired one

 ### **compare-exchange operation**
 Is very important.
 It compares the value of a variable with a supplied expected value.